deeppavlov/expected_bleu/README.md

 ### BLEU3
 <img src="https://raw.githubusercontent.com/deepmipt/expected_bleu/master/images/BLEU3.png" width="720">

-NOTE: to reduce complexity of out algorithm we iterate only over words from reference (since all other terms in sum are zeros)
+NOTE: to reduce complexity of our algorithm we iterate only over words from reference (since all other terms in sum are zeros)